AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ### Decoders block:
-Decoder block is used to do upsampling and reconstraction of the information that was compressed in the Encoder layers. the result is a segmanted image with the same size of the orginal.
-The block has one or more transposed convolotional layers that enable pixel level localization of features.
+Decoder block is used to do upsampling and reconstruction of the information that was compressed in the Encoder layers. the result is a segmented image with the same size of the original.
+The block has one or more transpose convolution layers that enable pixel level reconstruction.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):